Provismet/CombatPlus-Core/README.md

 - Swords implement `DualWeapon`.
 - Axes implement `MeleeWeapon`.
 - Items in the `combat-plus:breaks_shields` tag will _obviously_ break shields.
+- Smite and Bane of Arthropods have their item tags modified:
+  - They support `combat-plus:enchantable/damage` instead of just weapons.
+  - They have primary (enchantment table) support for `combat-plus:enchantable/damage_primary` instead of just Swords.
+- Sharpness now has primary support for `combat-plus:enchantable/damage_primary` instead of just Swords.
+- Fire Aspect now has support for `combat-plus:enchantable/aspect` instead of the original tag.

+The vanilla tags are included within the Combat+ tags where appropriate.
+Vanilla behaviour has been maintained, check the tags for specifics.

 ## Dependency
 This mod is available as a dependency on [Jitpack](https://jitpack.io/#Provismet/combatplus-core).